eslint/eslint/docs/rules/strict.md

 foo();
 ```

-### "safe"
+### "safe"  (default)

 Node.js and the CommonJS module system wrap modules inside a hidden function wrapper that defines each module's scope.
 The wrapper makes it safe to concatenate strict-mode modules while maintaining their original `"use strict"` directives.
 When the `node` or `commonjs` environments are enabled or `globalReturn` is enabled in `ecmaFeatures`, ESLint considers code to be inside the module wrapper, and `"safe"` mode corresponds to `"global"` mode and enforces global `"use strict"` directives.
 Everywhere else, `"safe"` mode corresponds to `"function"` mode and enforces `"use strict"` directives inside top-level functions.

 ### "deprecated" (Removed)

-**Replacement notice**: This mode, previously enabled by turning on the rule without specifying a mode, has been removed in ESLint v1.0. `"function"` mode is most similar to the deprecated behavior, and has been made the default if no mode is specified.
+**Replacement notice**: This mode, previously enabled by turning on the rule without specifying a mode, has been removed in ESLint v1.0. `"function"` mode is most similar to the deprecated behavior.

 This mode ensures that all functions are executed in strict mode.
 A Use Strict Directive must be present in global code or in every top-level function declaration or expression.
 It does not concern itself with unnecessary Use Strict Directives in nested functions that are already strict, nor with multiple Use Strict Directives at the same level.